BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

             ^
             |__ really, it SHOULD be here

-    5. use a rotation (see chapter 1) to move the A block into its final position!
+    5. use a rotation to move the A block into its final position!
     [ B ][][ 0 ][][ 3 ][ 4 ][ 5 ][ 6 ][ 2 ][ 1 ][ B ][ B ][ B ][ B ][ B ][]
           ^      ^
           |______|__ B was split into two parts